 TAKE OUR QUIZ TO SEE IF YOU QUALIFY FOR EARSHOT

-Before submitting an application, carefully review the eligibility and submission guidelines.
+Before submitting an application, carefully review the eligibility and submission guidelines for each call.
 A complete submission must include the following:

 Scores are reviewed by a panel of composers representing various backgrounds, demographics, and musical styles.
 Panelists rate the scores numerically on criteria including originality, technical proficiency, and orchestration.
 Selected scores will advance to a second round of panelists comprised of ACO artistic staff, who will in turn select a group of finalists.
-From these finalists, participants for each opportunity will be selected by the artistic staff of the Atlanta Symphony Orchestra and the Naples Philharmonic, respectively.
+From these finalists, participants for each opportunity will be selected by the artistic staff of the host orchestra.

 For questions or comments on EarShot or the call for scores, please contact Garrett McQueen, Director of Artist Equity: garrett@americancomposers.org.